mledall/quantum_computing/README.md

 # quantum_computing
-Simpler introductory exercises in quantum computing.
+Simple introductory exercises in quantum computing.

+Repo contains some of the scripts written with D-Wave's Ocean code suite for quantum computing.